Selectus2/rails-girls-project-ideas/README.md

-# Website Development Ideas with Database and UI For Rails Girls 2025
+# Website Development Ideas with Database and UI For Rails Workshop

 ## Simple CRUD-Based Projects (Database + UI)